sammotea/accidentalCreative/src/markdown/projects/writing/covid/symptoms.md

 -   Headache;
 -   Tiredness XFOOTNOTE.

 You’ll shake it off in a few weeks.
-Or—within a few days of feeling ill—it will get worse.
+Or—within a few days of feeling ill—it will get worse and become…

 ## Ominous Covid